-Visceral Leishmaniasis: Symptoms and Treatments
+Visceral Leishmaniasis: Causes, Treatment and Complications

 Visceral leishmaniasis (VL), also known as kala-azar, is a severe parasitic disease caused by the Leishmania donovani complex.
 It is transmitted by the bite of infected female phlebotomine sandflies.
 We aim to provide an in-depth understanding of visceral leishmaniasis, its symptoms, transmission, complications, and treatment options.